Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Examples of differentiable stratified groupoids

 A particularly important special case appears when a Lie group $G$ acts differentiably on a differentiable stratified space $X$ in such a way that the action restricts to a smooth action on each stratum.
 The resulting translation groupoid $G\ltimes X$ then is a differentiable stratified groupoid by Proposition \ref{prop:StratTranslationGpoid}.
 Many significant and naturally occuring examples of differentiable stratified groupoids are constructed that way.
 In the following, we will provide a few.

-\begin{example}[Singular symplectic reduction] Suppose $(M, \omega)$ is a symplectic manifold equipped with a Hamiltonian $G$-action with moment map $J\co M\to\mathfrak{g}^\ast$ such that $0$ is a singular value for $J$.
-By \cite[Thm.~2.1]{SjamaarLerman}, the corresponding \emph{symplectic quotient} $J^{-1}(0)/G$ is stratified by orbit types.
-It is then easy to see that $J^{-1}(0)$ inherits the structure of a smooth stratified space on which $G$ acts in a way such that the hypotheses of Proposition \ref{prop:StratTranslationGpoid} are satisfied.
-Therefore, the singular symplectic quotient can be realized as the orbit space of the differentiable stratified groupoid $G\ltimes J^{-1}(0)$.
-Note that since $J^{-1}(0)$ is equivariantly embedded as a differentiable subspace in the smooth $G$-manifold $M$ the contractibility hypotheses (LC) in Definition \ref{it:LocContract}) is satisfied.
-Hence, Theorem \ref{thrm:deRhamDiffStrat} below reduces to the de Rham theorem of \cite{SjamaarDeRham} in this case. \end{example}
+\begin{example}[Singular symplectic reduction] Suppose $(M, \omega)$ is a connected symplectic manifold equipped with a Hamiltonian $G$-action with moment map $J\co M\to\mathfrak{g}^\ast$ such that $0$ is a singular value for $J$.
+By \cite[Thm.~2.1]{SjamaarLerman}, the zero level set $J^{-1}(0)$ and the \emph{symplectic quotient} $J^{-1}(0)/G$ are both stratified by orbit types.
+Moreover, the corresponding stratifications are Whitney (b)-regular.
+In addition, $J^{-1}(0)$ inherits from the ambient manifold the structure of a differentiable stratified space, and the $G$-action preserves the stratification; see \cite[Thm.~8.3.1]{OrtegaRatiu}.
+Therefore, the singular symplectic quotient can be realized as the orbit space of the differentiable stratified groupoid $G\ltimes J^{-1}(0)$. \end{example}

 \begin{example}[Lie Groupoid actions on manifolds with corners] \emph{Manifolds with corners} and \emph{manifolds with boundary} are in a natural way locally trivial differentiable stratified spaces, and even more $\mathcal{C}^\infty$-cone spaces, see \cite[1.1.19 \& 3.10.3]{PflaumBook} and \cite{VanLeSombergVanzura}.
 Compact Lie group actions on manifolds with corners have been considered, e.g.~in \cite{MargalefOuterelo, MelrosePDO}.
 By Proposition \ref{prop:StratTranslationGpoid}, the corresponding translation groupoids are differential stratified groupoids under mild hypotheses. \end{example}